porter-dev/porter-archive/README.md

   - ✅ GCP
   - ✅ Digital Ocean
 - Simple deploy of any public or private Docker image
+- Auto CI/CD with [buildpacks](https://buildpacks.io) for non-Dockerized apps
 - Heroku-like GUI to monitor application status, logs, and history
+- Application rollback to previously deployed versions
+- Zero-downtime deploy and health checks
 - Marketplace for one click add-ons (e.g. MongoDB, Redis, PostgreSQL)
-- Application rollback to previously deployed versions
-- Deploy webhooks that can be triggered from CI/CD pipelines
-- Native CI/CD with buildpacks for non-Dockerized apps

 ### DevOps Mode